 On top of all this (and even though it is heavily subsidised) [5] industrial bioenergy fails to address the key issue of climate change.
 The assumption of carbon neutrality is misplaced, mainly because it fails to recognise the long delay between carbon emissions and sequesteration by new trees.

-Furthermore, the emerging debate about bioeconomies-in which fossil fuels will be entirely replaced with biomass [6]-means that demand for five issues:
+Furthermore, the emerging debate about bioeconomies-in which fossil fuels will be entirely replaced with biomass [6]-means that demand for wood-based energy could escalate dramatically in the future.